Easy Pad Thai

 Step-by-Step Instructions

-In a small bowl, beat the eggs with a pinch of salt.
+Step 2: Beat the eggs.
+In a small bowl, lightly beat the eggs with a pinch of salt and set aside.

-Make the sauce: In a medium bowl, whisk together the water, fish sauce, soy sauce, vinegar, ketchup, sugar, and red pepper flakes.
+Step 3: Make the sauce.
+In a medium bowl, whisk together the water, fish sauce, soy sauce, vinegar, ketchup, sugar, and red pepper flakes.

+Step 4: Cook the shrimp.
 Heat 2 tablespoons of oil in a large nonstick pan or wok over medium-high heat.
-Add the shrimp and a pinch of salt, and cook, stirring often, for about 2 minutes.
-Toss in the garlic and light green scallions, and cook for another minute, stirring frequently.
-Transfer everything to a plate, then use a rubber spatula to scrape the pan clean.
+Add the shrimp and a pinch of salt and cook for about 2 minutes, stirring often.
+Toss in the garlic and light scallion parts and cook 1 minute more.
+Transfer everything to a plate and scrape the pan clean.

-Add 1 teaspoon of oil to the pan and scramble the eggs until cooked, 1 to 2 minutes.
-Place them on the plate with the shrimp—you’ll add them back later.
+Step 5: Scramble the eggs.
+Add 1 teaspoon of oil to the pan and scramble the eggs until just cooked through, 1 to 2 minutes.
+Transfer to the plate with the shrimp.

-Add 2 more tablespoons of oil to the pan, then toss in the noodles and sauce.
-Stir gently until the noodles soak up all the liquid and are cooked through.
-If they seem a little firm, add a splash of water to help soften them.
+Step 6: Cook the noodles.
+Add 2 more tablespoons of oil to the pan, then the noodles and sauce.
+Cook, stirring gently, until the noodles absorb the sauce and are tender.
+(Use a light hand—tossing too aggressively can break them apart.)
+If they’re still firm, add a splash of water.

-Add the contents of the plate and the dark green scallions to the pan and toss gently to combine, until everything is warmed through.
-Taste and adjust the seasoning if necessary.
-Transfer to a serving platter and top with peanuts, bean sprouts, and cilantro.
-Serve the pad Thai with lime wedges, if you’d like.
+Step 7: Toss and serve.
+Return the contents of the plate and the dark green scallions to the pan and toss to combine.
+Serve topped with peanuts, bean sprouts, cilantro, and lime wedges, if desired, and enjoy!

 Pad Thai